Resources for Educators

 • Application Process:

-• Applicants must use the correct link to apply for each course, but applicants can apply for more than one course at a time.
+• Applicants must use the correct link to apply for each course.
+This may mean multiple applications.

-• For example, an applicant interested in Accounting, Business, and Computer Sciences courses applies for both accounting and business courses utilizing the first link below, but then must also submit another application for computer sciences separately.
+• For example, an applicant interested in Accounting, Business, and Computer Sciences courses must apply for accounting and business courses via the Accounting and Business link and then separately apply for computer sciences classes through the Computer Science link.

 Approved instructors and school sites:

-2. eligible students complete high school portion of the process at their site and/or in their classroom.
+2. Support eligible students in completing the high school portion of this process at their site and/or in their classroom.

 • Each student interested in articulated credit registers online in CATEMA at www.catema.net/ozarks.